Air engagements of the Gulf War: 22 March 1991

 On 22 March, Capt.
 Dietz and Lt.
 Hehemann were patrolling over Iraqi airspace when they detected two contacts on radar.
 The airspeed of the contacts indicated they were not helicopters, prompting Dietz and Hehemann to approach and visually identify them.
 Dietz positioned himself close behind one of the unidentified aircraft, while Hehemann pursued the other contact.
 Dietz recognized the aircraft as an Iraqi fighter, and shot it down.
 Hehemann discovered the other aircraft to be a Pilatus PC-9 turboprop which the rules of engagement prohibited him from shooting down.
-However, the pilot of the turboprop spontaneously ejected.
+The pilot of the turboprop spontaneously ejected.
 The PC-9 had been acting as a spotter for the Su-22, which had been attacking Kurdish civilians.